yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

    to `0`)

 The DHT request is then sent to the locally-known/cached DHT neighbour that has the closest Node ID to the target Node ID in the request.
-A request is not guaranteed to yield a response.
+Note that a request is not guaranteed to yield a response, therefore the node **should** time out waiting for a response after a given timeframe.

 ### Responses